dustinpfister/blog_posts/_posts/threejs-examples-sequence-hooks.md

 I was using r135 of threejs when testing this out.

-## 1 - First revision of this video sequences hooks module
+## 1 - First version of this video sequences hooks module

 In this section I will be going over the first revision of this sequence hooks module, which might also be the only revision if I never have a need to improve this or fix any bugs.
 Anyway in this section I will be going over two files then, one of which is the sequence hooks javaScript file itself, and the other is just a demo of this module that tests out the features of this module.

-### 1.1 - The sequence hooks module

 Here I have the source code of the module itself for the state of the first revision of it.
 When it comes to this there are a few public methods but for the most part there are just the cerate and set frame methods that I will just be using for most if not all projects.
 In a video project I will be using the create method to create a standard sequence object, and then that object is what I will be passing to the set frame method that will in turn call the before objects hook method first, then one of the update methods for th current object in the objects array, and then of course the after objects hook.